openstack-archive/tripleo-heat-templates/README.rst

 The ability to deploy a multi-node, role based OpenStack deployment using OpenStack Heat.
 Notable features include:

- * Choice of deployment/configuration tooling: puppet, os-apply-config, and (soon) docker
+ * Choice of deployment/configuration tooling: puppet, (soon) docker

  * Role based deployment: roles for the controller, compute, ceph, swift, and cinder storage